If you were recently arrested for OWI for the third time, you face significant penalties, including heavy fines and mandatory jail time.

 If you are arrested for OWI and have two prior alcohol-related driving convictions on your record, then you will be charged with a third offense OWI.

 Wisconsin made a number of changes to its OWI laws in July 2010; adjustments to third offense OWI cases were the prime target of that legislation.
 Not only was the minimum jail sentence raised, but all third offense-and-higher convictions require you to start serving your jail sentence immediately following the sentencing hearing.

-Jail Sentence: You face a minimum 45-day and maximum one-year jail sentence.
+You face a minimum 45-day jail sentence and a maximum one-year jail sentence.

 Ignition Interlock Device (IID) Penalty

-You face a minimum 12-month and maximum 36-month Ignition Interlock Device order if convicted of OWI third offense.
+You face a minimum 12-month and maximum 36-month Ignition Interlock Device (IID) order if convicted of a third offense for OWI.